 traceoptions (IGMP Snooping)

-Statement introduced in Junos OS Release 9.1 for EX Series switches.
+Statement introduced in Junos OS Release 9.1.

 Define tracing operations for IGMP snooping.